 #5.
 WATER QUALITY SENSORS:

 While most of us in urban areas take water quality for granted, many people in rural areas do not have access to purified and clean water.
 This is where water sensors come into play.
 Water quality sensors are tasked with detecting a range of parameters that determine the quality of water.
 These devices are implemented across the world in water filtration and distribution systems.
-They are used widely in smart systems that monitor the amount of contaminants in water and issue notices/warnings if the water quality is too poor.
-Water quality sensors also help monitor sea pollution levels by incorporating other sensors such as pH and OPR to measure the acid-base balance or the number of suspended solids in the seawater.
+They are used widely in intelligent systems that monitor the number of contaminants in water and issue notices/warnings if the water quality is too poor.
+Water quality sensors also help monitor sea pollution levels by incorporating other sensors, such as pH and OPR, to measure the acid-base balance or the number of suspended solids in the seawater.
 These sensors are also being utilized in modern swimming pools that monitor the pathogens in the water and start cleaning activities automatically when needed.

 #6.
 HUMIDITY SENSORS:

 Humidity sensors decipher the amount of water vapor and other gases in the atmosphere.
 This is also referred to as the ‘relative humidity or RH levels.
 These sensors are also commonly implemented where temperature sensors are usually found.
 This is because manufacturing processes often require pristine working conditions, and keeping the humidity in check can often ensure the smooth running of manufacturing processes.
 The sensors can detect a change in humidity almost instantly, which allows quick intervention if the manufacturing process is exceptionally susceptible to humidity.
 Humidity sensors can also be used to aid or trigger heating, ventilating, and air condition systems in industries and residential areas.
 In smart homes, humidity sensors can help keep track of the dryness of the air.
 Devices fitted with humidity sensors collect real-time humidity data and transfer the data to the network.
-After this, actionable commands are generated which can adjust the HVAC systems or activate a humidifier in smart homes.
+After this, actionable commands are generated which can adjust the HVAC systems or activate a humidifier in intelligent homes.

 #7.
 ACCELEROMETERS AND GYROSCOPES:

 Most of you will be acquainted with gyroscopes and accelerometers since they are commonly found in smartphones.
 These are the sensors that are able to sense if your phone is in portrait mode or landscape mode and are also used in mobile games to aid movement (if the option is turned on).
-These sensors are just as popular in IoT applications too.
+These sensors are just as prevalent in IoT applications too.
 Most of the time, accelerometers and gyroscopes are shipped together as one unit.
 However, there is a difference between the two.
-Gyroscopes that make use of the Earth’s gravity to determine orientation, while accelerometers are designed to measure non-gravitational acceleration.
+Gyroscopes use the Earth’s gravity to determine orientation, while accelerometers are designed to measure non-gravitational acceleration.
 In loT, accelerometers are used in mart pedometers and monitoring driving fleets.
 They can also be used as an anti-theft system that alerts the system if an object that should be stationary is moved.
-Gyros are commonly used to determine the moving direction of a GPS-tracked object.
-It can also be used to detect wind direction and are used in clean energy applications.
+Gyros are commonly used to determine the moving direction of a GPS-tracked thing.
+It can also be used to detect wind direction and is used in clean energy applications.

 There is no end to this list.
 There are more sophisticated sensors available in the market today.
-But we found these seven sensors are serving the most in the IoT world.
+But we found these seven sensors serve the most in the IoT world.
 As we said, we have covered seven sensors commonly used in IoT devices and their practical applications in various landscapes.